 You could be:

 dealing with a range of clients, including individuals, private companies, government departments, local councils and charities

 suggesting to clients ways of reducing risk, for example by installing security systems to prevent theft

 meeting clients and gathering detailed information about their insurance needs

 taking advice from specialists such as insurance surveyors (for buildings insurance) or doctors (for life or health insurance)

 assessing background information, statistics and risk assessments to make a decision

 preparing and writing insurance policies, and calculating the premiums (price), based on the information you have gathered

 keeping premiums competitive for customers while helping your company make a profit

 deciding whether any special conditions should be attached to an insurance policy

 specialising in a particular area of insurance, for example commercial, life, health, household, industrial, marine, motor or travel insurance.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

 the size of the company or organisation you work for

 the demand for the job.

-The starting salary for non-graduate insurance trainees is likely to be between £15,500 to £20,000 a year.
 The starting salary for graduate trainees, or those with 1-2 years experience is likely to be between £20,000 and £28,000 a year.

 There may also be benefits such as bonuses, cheap mortgages and insurance and a pension scheme.

 You would be office-based and working at a computer.

-- You usually work normal office hours.
+You usually work normal office hours.

-- At busy times you may have to work extra hours to meet deadlines.
+At busy times you may have to work extra hours to meet deadlines.

 If you work in commercial or industrial insurance, you would visit clients or insurance brokers to gather information.

 You may have to travel abroad and spend short periods away from home, if your company provides insurance cover abroad.

 You may sometimes have to work under pressure and make difficult decisions quickly.

 There are several routes into this job and entry requirements vary.

 Some employers recruit applicants with a group of subjects at National 5, including English and Maths.
 You would start as a general insurance trainee or technician.
 By studying part time for the Certificate and Diploma exams of the Chartered Insurance Institute (CII) you may be able to move on to train in underwriting.

 In some areas you may be able to get into a Modern Apprenticeship in Providing Financial Services to begin with, before working your way up and completing professional qualifications.

 Some employers recruit candidates directly as trainee insurance underwriters.
 You normally need some Highers and National 5 qualifications, including English and Maths.

 Aviva, the UK's largest insurance company, provide apprenticeships in a number of financial areas aimed at well qualified school and college leavers.
 This sometimes includes underwriting, depending on which areas they are recruiting for.
 Applicants need a group of 4 or 5 Highers, or 3 Advanced Highers and grades should be equivalent to a minimum of 120 UCAS tariff points.
 English and Maths must be held at least at National 5.
 Entry is very competitive.
 See below for more information.

 Many insurance companies offer graduate training schemes in underwriting.
 Most will look for a 2:1 degree; subjects such as business, economics and accountancy are particularly relevant but any subject is acceptable.

 Previous experience in banking, building society or other financial work is particularly useful.

 There are jobs in large and small insurance firms throughout the UK.
 Some firms specialise in one type of insurance, such as life assurance or travel insurance.